magiclabs/example-nextjs/README.md

 ### Introduction

 This tutorial will give a short overview of how to build a To Do list app using Next.js, with authentication from Magic, using MongoDB as the database.
 A user will be able to sign up, create a task, mark it as completed, and delete it.
 At the end, you can deploy the application with Vercel.
-For brevity, much of this is pseudocode.
+For brevity, some of this is pseudocode.

 ### Building the Application